atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 		- possible ideas for the db:
 			- q: so if i want to add a feature matrix for bsky clients, should i add it as a separate table? or as yet more columns in the main Sites table. hmm
 			- custom widgets https://support.getgrist.com/widget-custom/
-				- cache and directly render github project READMEs in a widget
+				- mirror and directly render git repo READMEs in a widget
 			- formula reference https://support.getgrist.com/functions/#record
 			- load the data into an alternate db?
 				- https://github.com/gristlabs/grist-core/issues/45#issuecomment-897678034